Custom House Dublin 1

 If you want to get the best prices, look for hotels or B&Bs at least a 30-minute ride by train or bus from the city center.

-The Royal Marine Hotel, a beautiful building overlooking Dublin Bay in Dun Laoghaire, is a 25-minute ride on the DART.
+Examples include The Royal Marine Hotel, a beautiful building overlooking Dublin Bay in Dun Laoghaire, a 25-minute ride on the DART.

 The Royal Marine Hotel in Dun Laoghaire.
 Photo: William Murphy,